Infinium-dev/Infinium/README.md

 ## Building daemons with hardware wallet support on Linux 64-bit

-1. Clone `trezor-core` repository into the same folder where `bytecoin` resides.
+1. Clone `trezor-core` repository into the same folder where `infinium` resides.
 2. Install all Google protobuf stuff:
 ```
 sudo apt install protobuf-compiler libprotobuf-dev
 ```
-3. If your version of proto buffers library is not `3.0.0`, you should run `protoc` on proto files in `trezor-core/vendor/trezor-common/protob` overwriting `bytecoin/src/Core/hardware/trezor/protob`.
+3. If your version of proto buffers library is not `3.0.0`, you should run `protoc` on proto files in `trezor-core/vendor/trezor-common/protob` overwriting `infinium/src/Core/hardware/trezor/protob`.
-4. Clean your `bytecoin/build` folder if you have built the Bytecoin source code before.
+4. Clean your `infinium/build` folder if you have built the Infinium source code before.